-Other versions: This NAPAKO glass pendant lamp or chandelier, exists in many forms, colours and varieties.
-They were produced for many years.
-These lamps were all made of glass or plastic with a printed design.
+Other versions: This NAPAKO glass pendant lamp or chandelier exists in many forms, colours and varieties.
+These lamps were produced for many years.
+They are all made of glass or plastic with a printed design.

 NAPAKO is a manufacturing cooperative located in Prague, the capital of the Czech Republic or Czechia.
 At that time it was named Czechoslovakia.
 The country was under Russian influence after World War II and a communist regime was in power after a coup in 1947.

 The NAPAKO cooperative was founded in 1919 as a special-purpose association of small private companies dealing mainly with building metalworking.
 After the war and subsequently after 1948, the cooperative was partially nationalised and the economic model of that time was applied.

-In the second half of the last century, the cooperative built extensive production facilities at today’s address in Prague – Michle, where the company is now headquartered.
-The don’t produce lighting anymore.
+In the second half of the last century, the cooperative built extensive production facilities at the current address in Prague – Michle, where the company now has its headquarters.
+They no longer produce lighting.

 Josef Hůrka (1920 – 1993) and Helena Frantová were the most well known designers of the NAPAKO company.
 He designed numerous well known lamps, maybe also this one.
 He worked initially as electric appliances designer for the NAPAKO cooperative.
-The company later discontinued this production, and Hurka had to refocus on lighting design.
+The company later discontinued this production, and Hůrka had to refocus on lighting design.
 NAPAKO obtained various awards for his lamp designs.
-He designed many household lights for the cooperative.
+Josef Hůrka designed many household lights for the cooperative.
 Both designers also worked for other lighting manufacturers in the country.

 Brussels Expo 1958